RockstarLang/rockstar2/codewithrockstar.com/docs/09-arrays.md

 {% rockstar_include invalid-assignment.rock %}
 ### Queue operations

-Rockstar arrays can also be created and manipulated by the queue operations `rock` and `roll`.
-(The aliases `push` and `pop` are supported for Rockstar developers who are into 80s dance music.)
+Rockstar arrays can also be created and manipulated by the queue operations `rock` and `roll`. `push` and `pop` are supported for Rockstar developers who are into 80s dance music.
 #### Pushing elements onto an array

 To create a new empty array, `push` or `rock` the name of the array.
 To push an element onto the end of the array, `push <array> <expression>`.